How many Galapagos Tortoises are there?

 Conservation Efforts

 Multiple organizations and conservation centers exist on the Galapagos Islands.
 Many of these centers have breeding programs with the mission of perpetuating the vulnerable and endangered species.
 By controlling the temperature of the eggs during incubation, scientists can dictate the sex of the Galapagos tortoise to create a balanced population.
-Additionally, they can protect the newborn tortoises in enclosures until they are old enough to fend for themselves in the wild against predatory bird species and invasive species.
+Additionally, scientists can safeguard the young tortoises in enclosures until they reach an age where they can defend themselves against predatory bird species and invasive species in the wild.

 Recently, the Galapagos tortoise named Diego became famous for creating so many babies that he “saved his species.”
 Diego retired after reproducing with so many females that led to approximately 800 babies, which will eventually be reintroduced to the Islands.